EVIDENCE-BASED HOME VISITING PROGRAMS

 Traditional and Virtual Home-Visiting Services Provide Multiple Ways to Keep Families Engaged

-For some families, the convenience of home-based service delivery can maximize the likelihood that they will participate by eliminating or reducing barriers such as transportation costs and child care needs.5 In-home support may make it easier for the entire family to participate, and this delivery method may facilitate more personalized, individual attention, potentially increasing families’ engagement in the programs.6 Further increasing accessibility, many home visiting programs transitioned to virtual sessions during the COVID-19 pandemic.
+For some families, the convenience of home-based service delivery can maximize the likelihood that they will participate in services by eliminating or reducing barriers such as transportation costs and child care needs.5 In-home support may make it easier for the entire family to participate, and this delivery method may facilitate more personalized, individual attention, potentially increasing families’ engagement in the programs.6 Further increasing accessibility, many home visiting programs transitioned to virtual sessions during the COVID-19 pandemic.
 The availability of virtual sessions makes home visiting an option even to those who may have opted out of traditional home visiting services because of personal or cultural preferences.

 WHAT IMPACT DO EVIDENCE-BASED HOME VISITING PROGRAMS HAVE?

-Participation in evidence-based home visiting programs leads to small but positive impacts on parenting skills, but these effects exist within the context of many more null findings.
-Impacts are inconclusive across program models on other important child and family outcomes, including birth outcomes,7,8 child maltreatment,9,10 and child health.11,12 Given the amount of inconclusive evidence for non-parenting outcomes, our evidence review focuses solely on the impact of home visiting on parenting outcomes.
+Participation in evidence-based home visiting programs leads to small but positive impacts on parenting skills, however these effects exist within the context of many more null findings.
+Impacts are inconclusive across program models on other important child and family outcomes, including birth outcomes,7,8 child maltreatment,9,10 and child health.11,12 Given the amount of inconclusive evidence for non-parenting outcomes, our evidence review focuses only on the impact of home visiting on parenting outcomes.